scikit-hep/awkward/CONTRIBUTING.md

 The [installation for developers](README.md#installation-for-developers) procedure is described in brief on the front page, and in more detail here.

 Awkward Array is shipped as two packages: `awkward` and `awkward-cpp`.
-The `awkward-cpp` package contains the compiled C++ components required for performance.
-If you do not need to frequently modify this code, then it can simply be installed using `pip`.
+The `awkward-cpp` package contains the compiled C++ components required for performance, and `awkward` is only Python code.
+If you do not need to frequently modify the C++, then `awkward-cpp` can simply be installed using `pip` or `conda`.

 Subsequent steps require the generation of code and datafiles (kernel specification, header-only includes).
 This can be done with the `prepare` nox session: